 - Black’s tie changes color several times on what appears to be the same day.
 Gray P1p3, P3p1; aqua P5; gray again P8p1; black P7, P9-11; gray again P12p3; black again P13.

-- P9,p2 – Black right (reader’s left) eyeglass should probably be cracked – similar to P11,p1 in same scene.
+- P9,p2 – Black’s right (reader’s left) eyeglass should probably be cracked – similar to P11,p1 in same scene.

-- P21,p4 – The pistol Robert E. Howard commited suicide with should be an automatic rather than a revolver.
+- P21,p4 – The pistol Robert E. Howard committed suicide with should be an automatic rather than a revolver.
+It was a .380 Colt Automatic, year of make unknown.

 - P30, panels 2 and 4 – Same as issue 1 P18,p1-3, the doorknob on the inside (p4) should be on the left, given this is the other side of the door shown on panels 1-2.